soverenio/docs/docs/source/getting-started/overview.rst

 For the messaging system, Soveren uses `Apache Kafka <https://kafka.apache.org/documentation/>`_.

 The PII detection service is based on `Presidio <https://microsoft.github.io/presidio/>`_ heavily extending its functionality with new features.

-The URL clustering and metadata relaying service is our own creation.